John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Controlling Multi-threading in R-MKL, Benchmarking, and Advice on Usage.md

     }

-Using the MKL/BLAS library compared to not using it, both on one core, is 27 times faster on my currect laptop and 9.5 times faster on Tantalus (a Linux server).
+Using just the MKL/BLAS library compared to not using it, both on one core, is 27 times faster on my currect laptop and 9.5 times faster on Tantalus (a Linux server).